-- Proposal concerning the Chairman of the Meeting - Proposal concerning the number of Board members - Proposal concerning remuneration of each Board member - Proposal concerning the Board and Chairman of the Board - Proposal concerning auditor and remuneration of the auditor - If deemed necessary, proposal for changes to the Nomination Committee's instruction concerning the procedure for appointment of the Nomination Committee for the forthcoming Annual General Meeting and its assignment and market conditions for 2020.
+Up to the date of this Annual Report, the Nomination Committee met on three occasions.
+The Nomination Committee was informed of the results of the Board's own evaluation.
+The Committee met with the President and CEO that presented the Company's strategy.
 The Nomination Committee discussed the general criteria that Board members should fulfill, including the independence requirement, and reviewed the number of Board assignments that each Board member has in other companies.
 The Nomination Committee applied rule 4.1 of the Code as the diversity policy.
 This rule states that the Board shall have an appropriate composition in view of the company's operations, phase of development and other relevant circumstances, display diversity and breadth in terms of qualifications, experience and background of the Board members elected by the General Meeting and that the company shall strive for gender balance.